28.4.2026

 In short, the TSA should be treated not as a boilerplate schedule, but as a strategic document and a roadmap that directly supports the buyer’s integration plan.

-Key takeaways: from due diligence to day one and beyond
+Key takeaways: From due diligence to day one and beyond

 Timing and careful planning are key for successful carve-outs.
 Buyers who embed integration planning into due diligence — mapping technology dependencies, identifying contractual constraints such as non-transferable licences and change-of-control provisions, and addressing regulatory requirements before closing — are far better positioned to realise the full value of their investment.